SAPR, SHARP host ‘Got Your Six’ Glow Run

-Members of Al Udeid Air Base, Qatar, participate in a combined virtual 6K “Got Your Six” glow run hosted by the 379th Air Base Wing’s Sexual Assault Prevention and Response Program and the U.S. Army’s Sexual Harassment and Assault Response and Prevention Program, Aug.
-13 and 14, 2020.
+As part of a campaign to spread awareness, show support and eliminate sexual assaults, the 379th Air Base Wing’s Sexual Assault Prevention and Response Program and the U.S. Army’s Sexual Harassment and Assault Response and Prevention Program held a combined virtual 6K “Got Your Six” glow run centered around the Hashtag #notjustApril, Aug.
+13 and 14, 2020, at Al Udeid Air Base, Qatar.

 Focused on the theme, “Got Your Six,” the 6K run was designed to show that every individual in-and-out of uniform should have each other’s backs and that everyone in the military should maintain a zero tolerance environment.

-(U.S. Air Force photo by Tech.
-Sgt.
-Michael Battles)
+“[The run is to] raise awareness for the importance of sexual assault prevention, and to serve as a reminder that sexual assault occurs year-round,” said Capt.
+Ester Shim, 379th AEW installation SAPR program manager.
+“Sexual assault prevention is not just limited to the month of April.
+Our military and civilian forces should continuously uphold a zero tolerance environment.”

+According to Shim, even though the run is virtual, it is meant to draw attention from onlookers due to the glow sticks participants will be wearing.

 |Date Taken: